Vikramashila: Tantric preceptors

+Archeological site

 Layout and excavation

-The remains of the ancient university have been partially excavated in kahalgaon Bhagalpur district, Bihar state, India, and the process is still underway.
+The remains of the monastery have been partially excavated in kahalgaon Bhagalpur district, Bihar state, India, and the process is still underway.
 Meticulous excavation at the site was conducted initially by B. P. Sinha of Patna University (1960–69) and subsequently by Archaeological Survey of India (1972–82).
 It has revealed a huge square monastery with a cruciform stupa in its centre, a library building and cluster of votive stupas.
-To the north of monastery a number of scattered structures including a Tibetan and a Hindu temple have been found.
-The entire spread is over an area of more than one hundred acres.

 The monastery, or residence for the Buddhist monks, is a huge square structure, each side measuring 330 metres having a series of 208 cells, 52 on each of the four sides opening into a common verandah.
 A few brick arched underground chambers beneath some of the cells have also been noticed which were probably meant for confined meditation by the monks.

 The main stupa built for the purpose of worship is a brick structure laid in mud mortar which stands in the centre of the square monastery.
 This two-terraced stupa is cruciform on plan and about 15 metres high from the ground level accessible through a flight of steps on the north side.
 On each of the four cardinal directions there is a protruding chamber with a pillared antechamber and a separate pillared mandapa in front.
 In the four chambers of the stupa were placed colossal stucco images of seated Buddha of which three were found in situ but the remaining one on north side was possibly replaced by a stone image after the clay image was somehow damaged.

 About 32 metres south of the monastery on its south west corner and attached with the main monastery through a narrow corridor is a rectangular structure identified as a library building.
 It was air-conditioned by cooled water of the adjoining reservoir through a range of vents in the back wall.
 The system was perhaps meant for preserving delicate manuscripts.

 A large number of antiquities of different materials, unearthed from this place in the course of excavation, are displayed in the site museum maintained by the Archaeological Survey of India.